 Extradition processes and agreements between the UK and other countries, role of the Secretary of State, High Court and Supreme Court and the extradition review.

-Due to multilateral extradition conventions and agreements, and bilateral treaties, the UK has extradition relations with over 100 territories around the world.
+Extradition is the formal process where one country asks another to return a person in order to stand trial or to serve a sentence.
+Under multilateral conventions and bilateral extradition treaties the UK has extradition relations with over 100 territories around the world.

 Extradition from the UK: European arrest warrant (EAW)

 Part 1 of the Extradition Act 2003 (the ‘2003 act’) implements the European Arrest Warrant (EAW) framework decision.
 The EAW applies to extradition between the following territories (designated as ‘category 1 territories’ under the 2003 act):

 The process for extradition from the UK to these territories follows these steps: